The Clear Edge

 She was spending 8 hours weekly (32 hours monthly) on $0/hour work, while $1,600–$2,000/hour work got 6 hours weekly.

-The trap: she was working 55 hours to maintain $117K, when she could maintain $117K working 25 hours—if she redesigned which 25 hours she was working.
+The trap is she was working 55 hours to maintain $117K, when she could maintain $117K working 25 hours if she redesigned which 25 hours she was working.

-The designer shift isn’t about working harder or finding efficiency hacks.
-It’s about fundamentally redesigning your role to only include $500+/hour activities and eliminating or delegating everything else.
+The Designer Shift isn’t about working harder or chasing efficiency hacks.
+It’s about redesigning your role so you only do $500+/hour activities and either eliminate or delegate everything else.

 At $100K/month, here’s the breakdown: